entando/entando-docs/vuepress/docs/next/tutorials/cms/content-types-tutorial.md

         -   **Default content template for lists**

-“Default content template” and “Default content template for lists” are used respectively to show the detailed view of the Content and its representation as an element in a list, will be created later, during the creation and the content.
+*Default content template* and *Default content template for lists* are used respectively to show the detailed view of the Content and its representation as an element in a list.

 -   **Attributes**